1. Punctuations outside quotation marks

 Dashes may indicate an interruption in thought or speech: The host of the show started, “Tonight, we have special guests—” before the television shut down.

 You may also use the dash to substitute words “it is,” “they are,” and for parentheses and commas.
-Remember that a dash is twice as
+Remember that a dash is twice as a long as a hyphen.

 10. Using an exclamation point after every sentence